derickgross/AI-rag/iterations.md

 Next: Design AWS CDK architecture

+Architecture:
+- EC2, or serverless?
+I can likely use serverless, and have lambdas for processing embeddings when they change (and storing them in S3), fulfilling requests, etc.

 Wishlist:
 - integration with derickgross.com
 - ability to interact with AI (ask software engineering questions)